skribe/skribe/README.md

 - 💞️ I’m looking to collaborate on three dots
 - 📫 How to reach me three dots

-Or is it two dots and full stop?
+Or is it two dots and a full stop?

 <!---
 skribe/skribe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.